KITmetricslab/tadda/README.md

 # Code for the paper _Direction Augmentation in the Evaluation of Armed Conflict Predictions_

-by Johannes Bracher, Lotta Rüter, Fabian Krüger, Sebastian Lerch and Melanie Schienle conditionally accepted in _International Interactions_, preprint available [here](https://arxiv.org/abs/2304.12108).
+by Johannes Bracher, Lotta Rüter, Fabian Krüger, Sebastian Lerch and Melanie Schienle published in _International Interactions_, preprint available [here](https://arxiv.org/abs/2304.12108).

 ## Notes